Anchor

 New programs approved by ACHE and the UA Board of Trustees (approved after May 2018) will have to complete a Post Implementation report 7 years after implementation (programs approved before May 2018 will have to complete a Post Implementation report 5 years after implementation).
 Programs have to report on four conditions: enrollments, program graduates, employment information, and assessment of student learning outcomes.
 New programs must take an average of the years that they have had graduates of the program, and these numbers must meet the program viability numbers set by the state.
 The program viability numbers are listed below.
 Here is a link for the ACHE Post Implementation Report Guidelines.

 Existing programs also must meet the program viability numbers.
-For existing programs, programs, program viability is the average number of graduates over a 5 year period
+For existing programs, program viability is the average number of graduates over 5 years.

 Program Viability Numbers